adidas/api-guidelines/guides/complete-api-development.md

   1. After the API Design change is verified, reviewed and approved, continue with the "Develop the API" phase

-  1. Eventually, when the updated design is ready to be deployed for production, merge the branch to the production branch
+  1. Eventually, when the updated design is ready to be deployed for production, merge the branch into the production branch

   1. Follow this guide from "Expose the API using Mashery" step